25 Different Types of Wasps in Colorado

 The immobilized spider is then grabbed by the female wasp and brought back to a ground burrow that may have housed a mouse.

-A deep cell or chamber that the female had previously cut out is at the end of this burrow.
+A deep cell or chamber the female had previously cut out is at the end of this burrow.
 She lays a fertilized egg while leaving the spider there.

 The larva pupates in this cell over the winter when it is big enough, emerging as a winged adult in the early summer.